dmlc/xgboost/doc/tutorials/dask.rst

 mode tries to skip the global sort and sort only worker-local data, and hence no inter-worker data shuffle.
-Please note that even worker-local sort is costly, particularly in terms of memory usage as there's no spilling when :py:meth:`~pandas.DataFrame.sort_values` is used.
+Please note that even worker-local sort is costly, particularly in terms of memory usage as there's no spilling when :py:meth:`~pandas.DataFrame.sort_values` is used, and we need to concatenate the data.
 XGBoost first checks whether the QID is already sorted before actually performing the sorting operation.
 One can choose this if the query groups are relatively consecutive, meaning most of the samples within a query group are close to each other and are likely to be resided to the same worker.
 Don't use this if you have performed a random shuffle on your data.

 If the input data is random, then there's no way we can guarantee most of data within the same group being in the same worker.
 For large query groups, this might not be an